Interstate 87 Will Link Hampton Roads & the Research Triangle

-The route officially became labeled a future interstate with the passage of the 2015 FAST Act, and would run East from Raleigh along what is now route 64, and south from Norfolk along Route 17.
+The route officially became labeled a future interstate with the passage of the 2015 FAST Act, and would run south from Norfolk along Route 17 and east from Raleigh along what is now route 64.
 The two stretches of roadway meet in the North Carolina city of Williamston.

 The extra transportation route would offer greater economic development potential not only to the two larger regions, but to towns and cities like Williamston, Elizabeth City, Rocky Mount, and Greenville that lie between.

 Likewise, a speedier route from Hampton Roads to the south would likely see even more shipping to the Port of Virginia in Norfolk.

 The work would need to take place one section at a time, and could take up to 20 years to complete, officials say.
 For now, preparation work has begun at both ends of the highway and exit signs have changed numbers.

 -Finish 6 w’s: WHO WHAT WHEN WHERE WHY HOW WHYUSHOULDCARE

 -Why reader should care, why story is topical.

 Source course: Pilot > google > wiki > sources

 Start by figuring out the problem and its solution.
 Conflict resolution is a key element of any good story.
 That’s why you need to start by finding out what the obstacle was and how it was eventually overcome.
 From there, you can focus on how the people within your story got from point A to B.

 Be curious about the WHY.
 Always ask why, as it helps you better understand motivations, adds important nuances and details to the story, and helps fill in holes.
 Ask why when the question naturally arises in your mind.